python-jsonschema/jsonschema/docs/validate.rst

     :argument resolver: an object with a ``resolve()`` method that will be used to resolve ``$ref`` properties (JSON references).
 If unprovided, a :class:`RefResolver` is created and used.
+    :argument format_checker: an object with a ``conforms()`` method that returns True if a value conforms to the format given in its schema.
+If unprovided, a :class:`FormatChecker` is created and used.

     .. attribute:: DEFAULT_TYPES